Gman-Superfly/AKIRA/architecture_expanded/wormhole/WORMHOLE_HYBRID.md

 ┌─────────────────────────────────────────────────────────────────┐
 │                                                                 │
 │  1.
-PARADIGM MISMATCH                                           │
+APPROACH MISMATCH                                          │
 │     • Belief is geometric, trigger is energy                  │
 │     • Trigger doesn't use belief structure                    │
 │     • Potential for incoherent decisions                       │